tgi-io/tgi-core/README.md

 To Do
 ---
-- App: propagate user queries to interface
+- App: incorporate user queries in integration test

 - App: have app.start pass presentation / command / function etc if anything applies
-- App: incorporate user queries in integration test
 - App: var app.code or app.script = function(function(){}){} ... or nix this and use app.start function
 - Interface: work up REPLInterface
 - Misc: fix index ⌘ in helps

+- Review models for completeness esp.
+Workspace and Session

 - Misc: improve coverage

 Presentation standard tabs